tomicapretto/etc/lessons/lesson_02.md

 ```

 <!-- #region slideshow={"slide_type": "notes"} -->
-with MCMC its always a good idea to check your posterior.
+With MCMC its always a good idea to check your posterior.
 Let's produce a traceplot to evaluate chain quality.
 This plot is called a traceplot, what we  look for on the right is the "fuzzy caterpillar"

 * Sampling went so good!
 * No evident MCMC convergence issues
 * All chains converged to the same distribution

 Both posteriors have a bell shape, and the estimates from all chains are quite similar.
 The traces are all also very similar and they look very much like white noise, meaning there's no convergence or mixing issues.
 That's great!
 <!-- #endregion -->